St Mary’s Road, Beccles, Suffolk, NR34 9NR

 The north transept is almost as decorated as the sanctuary, which has stilted round arches at ground level, the first on each side east of the crossing piers open to the side chapels, the next two enclose a small round window; the remaining three are blank, but were designed to frame the high altar.
 The original stencilling has been painted out.
 A continuous blind arcade runs at mid-height and there is a clerestorey window to each bay, apparently behind a wall passage.
 The cul-de-four above is painted red, with stencilled IHS and Marian symbols.

-Although the 1973 stone altar by Andrew Anderson is under the tower, the original iron altar rail remains on the chancel step between the eastern crossing piers and a similar rail exists across the Lady Chapel.
+Although the altar is under the tower, the original iron altar rail remains on the chancel step between the eastern crossing piers and a similar rail exists across the Lady Chapel.
 The latter has also retained its original painted wooden altar and reredos enclosing a possibly sixteenth century Italian painting of the Virgin and Child.
 Both the sanctuary chapels retain their statues on plinths below stained glass windows, but have no other furnishings.
-The most intriguing furnishing is the 1973 iron tabernacle with its fabric cover, looking a little flimsy against Anderson’s solid stone altar and pulpit, but nevertheless of artistic value.
+The most intriguing furnishing is the iron tabernacle with its fabric cover, looking a little flimsy against the solid stone altar and pulpit, but nevertheless of artistic value.

 Most windows are glazed in opaque white glass with coloured frames creating shapes, very much in the twelfth century Cistercian style.
 There are a few stained glass windows, some by Shrigley & Hunt: that of the Resurrected Christ over the northeast aisle door commemorates the church architect, F.E.
 Banham.
 The large framed plaster Stations of the Cross are of good quality.
 The 1899 foundation stone can be seen to the west side of the southwest door, and flanking the west door are brasses commemorating Frederick and Catherine Smith and Stephen Henry, benefactors.
 A stone statue of Mary, Queen of Heaven and the Christ Child stands on a multi-marble shafted plinth to the west of the southwest crossing pier.